pasparsw/pybedded/README.md

 ## Required code structure

-Similarily as in Arduino IDE, the minimum code structure in the Arduino code block are `setup` and `loop` functions:
+Similarily as in Arduino IDE, the minimum code structure in the Arduino code block consists of `setup` and `loop` functions:

 ```python
 def setup() -> None: